strimzi/proposals/052-record-reconciled-versions.md

 ```

 This field is required for the following reasons:
-- It signals that a reconcile on version Y has started, and that the operator is functional without checking the logs of the operator.
+- It signals that a reconcile on version Y has started, and that the operator reconciler & watcher are functional without checking the logs of the operator.
 - The operator updates the `status.versions.managedBy` field on reconciliation startup without overriding the `status.versions.reconciled` field.
 If the operator errors during reconcile it will be clear that the currently reconciled version does not match the version that the operator is applying.
 A two stage commit mechanism here gives much more information regarding whether it started the reconciliation versus whether it finished successfully.

 An important note here, in order to avoid unnecessary extra reconcilliations, and to avoid constant re-adding and removal of the field, this proposal suggests that `status.versions.managedBy` remains, even after a reconcile, and that the annotation is only ever updated once a new operator version attempts the reconcile.